dougajmcdonald/dougmcdonald.co.uk/blog/continuous-delivery-with-node-and-azure.md

 ### Setting up a workflow

-Next you need to setup a workflow, click on the `Workflow` tab in Wercker and you will probably see a default workflow and a pipeline below both called `build`.
+Next you need to setup a workflow, click on the `workflow` tab in Wercker and you will probably see a default workflow and a pipeline below both called `build`.
 If you do, click on the build pipeline and rename it to something like `deploy`.

 A workflow is a collection of one or more pipelines, and a pipeline is set of steps in a wercker.yml which describes a process you wish wercker to perform.